thdk/cloud-build-monitor/README.md

 ## Features

 - Send email notifications for failed / successful builds
-- WIP: update status in issue tracker for failed / successful builds
+- Update status in issue tracker for failed / successful builds
-- WIP: Configurable build overview
+- Configurable build dashboard listing builds of any provider
+- Git repo page showing commits related to your builds

 ## Flow